classner/openpose/README.md

 This presents you all submitted tasks that do not have a quality assessment, yet.
 We used this to curate the submissions from the Turkers.

+## Caching

+The server uses two methods for caching: the services `memcached` and `supervisor`.
+Both must be restarted to see effects of changes.

 ## Get the segmentation data
 You can use the following script to extract the segmentation information.
 The script expects the data-set's name, a file that contains the names to the images